deficollective/defiscan/src/content/blog/layerzero-centralization-poc.md

 Few months ago we started releasing reports on the decentralization of infrastructure protocols which DeFi protocols rely upon as dependencies.
 Today we are releasing a report on the centralization risk of protocols integrating LayerZero.
 In this blog article we demonstrate a proof of concept with a link to a repository on how a project that is built on top of LayerZero can be compromised by centralizing the verifier set within LayerZero configurations of a protocol.
 This impacts a single protocol as LayerZero popularized the isolated security compared to the shared security of canonical bridges.
 We also referenced LayerZero in one of our existing reports and assess [Maverick V2](/protocols/maverick-v2/ethereum) with our analysis derived from the PoC and the [infrastructure risk report](/protocols/layerzero/ethereum).

-At DeFiScan we push for transparency and inform the ecosystem on centralization risks by exposing upgradeability and dependencies in the smart contract architecture of DeFi protocols.
+At DeFiScan we push for transparency and inform the ecosystem on centralization risks of DeFi projects by exposing upgradeability and dependencies in the smart contract architecture of DeFi protocols.

 ## LayerZero